MacPaw/symfony-otel-bundle/README.md

   collector endpoint, CLI traces not appearing.
 See docs/troubleshooting.md
 - Migration: guidance to move from the plain OpenTelemetry Symfony SDK bundle, with config mapping and rollout notes.
   See docs/migration.md
+- Symfony Flex recipe: what gets installed automatically (config, health route, .env hints) and how to publish/override.
+  See docs/recipe.md
+- Ready-made configuration snippets for typical setups (copy-paste): Local dev with docker-compose + Tempo, Kubernetes + collector sidecar, monolith with multiple apps.
+See docs/snippets.md
 - Ready-made Grafana dashboard: import docs/grafana/symfony-otel-dashboard.json into Grafana (Dashboards → Import), select your Tempo data source.
 See docs/docker.md#import-the-ready-made-grafana-dashboard